 In 2015, he was elected District Attorney for Circuit Court District Sixteen, which includes Lowndes, Oktibbeha, Clay and Noxubee counties.

-He is the first African American District Attorney to represent a majority white district in Mississippi history.
+He is the first African American District Attorney for the 16th Circuit and the first African American elected DA to a majority white district.